 The Beverly Hills Hotel opened up its doors in 1912, before the city of Beverly Hills officially existed.
 The pink palace is nearly as famous as the Hollywood stars who’ve stayed here, from Charlie Chaplin and Buster Keaton to Will Rogers, Dean Martin and Frank Sinatra.
 It’s been the setting for countless films as well, including 1950s “Designing Woman” starring Gregory Peak and Lauren Bacall.
 The ultimate place to delve into Hollywood’s Golden era, the moment you step onto its signature red carpet and enter the grand lobby, you’ll know you’re in a place where countless memories have been made.

-The Round Hotel & Villas, Montego Bay, Jamaica (Prices & Photos)
+Round Hill Hotel and Villas, Montego Bay, Jamaica (Prices & Photos)

 Hotel Theoxenia, Mykonos, Greece (Prices & Photos)